fabianmartins/alienattack.workshop/README.md

 You will need to decide for an **"Environment name"** that will be used to configure and deploy your environment.

+Use something unique, maybe your initials plus some additional elements, like today's date.
+For example, if John Doe is running this workshop on February 17th, he could use `jdoe0217` as his environment name.

 **My suggestions for you:**

 * **DON'T** use special characters, dashes, spaces in the environment name.
 * **DON'T** use long names like *ThisIsAnUnecessaryVeryLongAndName*.
 Keep it simple.
 Use something like Env01.
 * Also, **DON'T** use very short names, like *fm*.
 Try to use at least 5 characters to avoid name collisions.